1 Getting Started

 The RStudio interface has four primary ‘panes’.
 Only three of these will be visible when you first open RStudio.
 The largest pane is the console pane.
 It is usually on the bottom left of the RStudio window, but currently takes up the entire left side.
 We also see the environment pane at the top right and the output pane at the bottom right.2

 The console pane should have a message telling you what version of R you are using and the platform you are on (i.e. your hardware and operating system).
-This is what you would see if you opened R by itself.3
+This is what you would see if you opened R by itself rather than through RStudio.3

 The environment pane should be empty.
 You will see multiple tabs across the top of this pane.
 The environment tab will allow us to see the data which we are working with at a given time.
 At this stage, you may see a tab labelled ‘Tutorial’.
 I’ll tell you how to use this later (Section 1.6).

 The output pane will start by showing you a list of files on your computer.
-This is useful for finding and manipulating files (just like a file browser) In future, it is also where plots and help pages will appear.
+This is useful for finding and manipulating files (just like the file browser built in to your operating system).
+This is also where plots and help pages will appear.

 1 + 1